Return to > Information security and privacy

 Security is a fundamental requirement for Information Technologies (IT) to fully contribute to economic prosperity and social development.
 Since 1992, the OECD has been developing policy analysis and recommendations for governments and other stakeholders to better address security challenges in the digital environment from an economic and social perspective.
 The work spans the following areas:

-The OECD is reviewing its 2002 Guidelines for the Security of Information Systems and Networks through a broad consultation of stakeholders and a global cybersecurity dialogue [More].
+The OECD is revising its 2002 Guidelines for the Security of Information Systems and Networks [More].

 National Cybersecurity Strategies

 The comparison of a new generation of national cybersecurity strategies in 10 OECD countries reveals that cybersecurity policy making is at a turning point.
 Cybersecurity has been elevated among governmental policy priorities [More].